 It’s as though too much of anything can overload these kids’ circuits.
 But which came first?
 Are they being born with heightened senses, or have we created a world that blasts away at all of us, and most of us have desensitized in order to cope?

-As parents, we have to make zillions of decisions, hoping they’ll be the right ones.
-And it seems likely that children are capable of helping us, by giving us the answers themselves, by providing signs for what they need from us.
+As parents, we end up making zillions of decisions.
+And it seems likely that our kids are capable of helping us, by giving us the answers themselves – by providing signs for what they need from us.

 One key for helping these super sensitive kids might be nature, walking in the woods or a park, where they can calm themselves.
 It might be music – they can give us signs for what type of music they like.
 It might be beauty – walking around a museum or a flower market.
 It might be making art, or cooking, or reading, or riding in the car, or swimming, or running – anything that helps them gather and center their own energy.

 Kids have to acclimate to a harshness that we’ve created.
-And they don’t have the buffers in place that we have.
+And they don’t have the buffers in place that we do.
 They’re wide open, especially in their developmental years.

 When our kids aren’t doing or feeling well, it could be that they’re picking up something from the environment they’ve been in, or the people they’ve been around.
 It’s not farfetched to consider, because children are like sponges, absorbing our words and actions.
 And their intuitive sides are even soaking up our thoughts and moods.
 And they’re being affected by all of it.

-When we decide to have kids, we know that we have to rein in our emotional outbursts, to set a good example.
+When we decide to have children, we understand that we have to rein in our emotional outbursts, to set a good example.
 But we also can’t be haphazard about our thoughts and feelings.
-If we’re fearful or worrying, our kids can pick up on it and buy into whatever worst-case scenario we have running in our worried minds.
+If we’re fearful or worrying, our kids will pick up on it, and they may buy into whatever worst-case scenario we have running in our worried minds.

-When children are trying to figure the world out in their early years, they need to feel safe and secure.
+When children are trying to figure the world out in their early years, they need to feel safe.
 So the household norm needs to be supportive – not only the environment, but also the attitudes.